met4citizen/TalkingHead/README.md

 ### Demo videos

-In the first video, I chat with Jenny and Harri.
-The close-up view allows you to evaluate the current accuracy of lip-sync in both English and Finnish.
+In the first demo video, I chat with Jenny and Harri.
+The close-up view allows you to evaluate the accuracy of lip-sync in both English and Finnish.
 As settings I used GPT-3.5 and Microsoft text-to-speech.

 [<img src="screenshot4.jpg" width="350"/>](https://youtu.be/OA6LBZjkzJI)

 In the second video, Julia and I showcase you some of the features of the TalkingHead class/app including poses and animations.
-As voice settings I used Google TTS and the built-in viseme generation.
+The voice settings were Google TTS with the built-in viseme generation.

 [<img src="screenshot3.jpg" width="350"/>](https://youtu.be/SfnqRnWKT40)